 Skills needed for social work

-Social work is a challenging but rewarding job, requiring a range of personal qualities including patience, understanding, resilience and tolerance.
+Social work is a challenging but rewarding job, requiring a range of personal qualities including:

-Social workers have to think analytically, to make decisions in difficult circumstances and to understand and work within a legal framework in order to protect children and vulnerable adults.
+Social workers have to think analytically, to make decisions in difficult circumstances and to understand and work within a legal framework to protect children and vulnerable adults.

-For further information on the roles and functions of a social worker, please visit
+For further information on the roles and functions of a social worker visit:

 All social workers hold a professional social work qualification.